Binance: 2013–2017: company beginnings and move out of China

-2018–2019: launch of stable coin and security breach
+2018–2019: launch of stablecoin and security breach

 In January 2018 it was the largest cryptocurrency exchange with a market capitalization of $1.3 billion, a title it had retained as late as April 2021, despite competition from Coinbase, among others.
 In March 2018, Binance announced its intentions to open an office in Malta after stricter regulations in Japan and China.
 In April 2018, Binance signed a memorandum of understanding with the government of Bermuda.
 Months later, a similar memorandum was signed with the Malta Stock Exchange to develop a platform for trading security tokens.
-In 2019, company announced Binance Jersey, an independent entity from its parent Binance.com exchange, with the aim to expand its European influence.
-Jersey based exchange offers fiat-to-cryptocurrency pairs, including the Euro and the British pound.
+In 2019, the company announced Binance Jersey, a Jersey-based exchange which offers fiat-to-cryptocurrency pairs, including the Euro and the British pound.

-In April 2018, Binance launched the Binance Charity Foundation.
-The charity's goal is to support the advancement of blockchain-enabled philanthropy with a focus on third-world countries.

 In June 2018, Binance and three other firms raised $65 million for sports blockchain company Chiliz.

-In July 2018, Binance acquired Trust Wallet, a decentralized cryptocurrency wallet for an undisclosed sum.
-Hovever, Binance, confirmed that the compensation is a mixture of cash, Binance stock, and a portion of its BNB token.

-In August 2018, Binance along with three other big exchanges raised $32 million for a stablecoin project.
-The idea of stable coins is to provide a cryptocurrency without the notorious volatility of Bitcoin and other popular digital assets.
+In July 2018, Binance acquired Trust Wallet, a decentralized cryptocurrency wallet for an undisclosed sum composed of a mixture of cash, Binance stock, and BNB tokens.
+In August 2018, Binance along with three other large exchanges raised $32 million to fund the stablecoin project Terra.
+This was intended to facilitate cryptocurrency transactions with less volatility.

-In January 2019, Binance announced that it had partnered with Israel-based payment processor Simplex to enable cryptocurrency purchases with debit and credit cards, including Visa and Mastercard.
-The purchases are subject to Simplex's local bank policies and are limited to Bitcoin, Ethereum, Litecoin and Ripple's XRP.

-On 7 May 2019, Binance revealed that it had been the victim of a "large scale security breach" in which hackers had stolen 7,000 Bitcoin worth around $40 million at the time.
-Binance CEO Changpeng Zhao said the hackers "used a variety of techniques, including phishing, viruses and other attacks" and structured their transaction "in a way that passed our existing security checks."
-Binance halted further withdrawals and deposits but allowed trading to continue.
-The site pledged to reimburse customers through its "Secure Asset Fund for Users (SAFU)".
-Withdrawals resumed by 19 May.
+In January 2019, Binance announced that it had partnered with Israel-based payment processor Simplex to enable some cryptocurrencies to be purchased with debit and credit cards.
+On 7 May 2019, Binance revealed that it had been the victim of a "large scale security breach" in which hackers had stolen 7,000 bitcoin worth around $40 million at the time.
+Binance halted all transactions for one week while investigating.
+Binance also pledged to reimburse customers from an emergency fund.

+In June 2019, the company announced it would prohibit US passport holders as well as anyone residing in the US, and would set up a new entity binance.us to support those customers.
+Later in 2023, Forbes leaked a document allegedly from Binance titled "TaiChi" that proposed this regulatory solution to reduce US regulatory risk.
+Binance subsequently denied the document, sued Forbes for defamation, and subsequently dropped the lawsuit.
 In September 2019, the exchange began offering perpetual futures contracts, allowing leverage as high as 125 times the value of the contracts.
 In November 2019, Binance announced it was acquiring Indian bitcoin exchange WazirX, which became disputed in August 2022 when Binance founder Zhao claimed the deal was never signed.